 Does your car insurance cover flood damage?

-With heavy rainfall and storms in the news each year, flooding is a worry for many parts of the UK.
-But it’s not just homes and businesses that are under threat.
-Flooding can cause serious damage to our cars.
+With heavy rainfall and storms regularly making the news, flooding is a worry in many parts of the UK.

-With heavy rainfall and storms in the news each year, flooding is a worry for many parts of the UK.
-But it’s not just homes and businesses that are under threat.
-Flooding can cause serious damage to our cars.
+With heavy rainfall and storms regularly making the news, flooding is a worry in many parts of the UK.

-Even if you have fully comprehensive cover, you should check the terms and conditions of your policy.
-You may only be covered if you’ve done what’s necessary to keep your car safe.
+Even if you have fully comprehensive cover, check your policy’s terms and conditions.
+You may only be covered if you’ve done what you can to keep your car safe.

-Typically, insurance providers put flood damage into two categories:
+Insurance providers usually put flood damage into two categories:

-- Avoidable flood damage – if you take risks like driving into a flooded area, despite warning alerts.
+- Avoidable flood damage – if you take risks like driving into a flooded area, despite warnings.

 What damage can flooding do to your car?